kaltura/playkit-js-providers/README.md

 ## Documentation: API and Configuration

-Both OTT & OVP providers can be configured and controlled easily using the Providers API.
+Both OVP and Cloud TV providers can be configured and controlled easily using the Providers API.
 <br>
 - **Configuration**
 <br>Click [here](docs/configuration.md) to learn more.